Dan Howdle December 2nd, 2024

 To get a flavour of what you might be paying for a Sky Stream and Sky Broadband bundle here are Sky's current most popular bundle deals:

-This quite different to Sky Q. Sky has always offered dare we say the most obtuse and expensive means of watching Sky TV on TVs throughout your home, and Sky Stream is somewhat different, with Sky insisting additional boxes (in this case additional Sky Stream Pucks) be added, each with a setup cost of £39.95 for each Puck you add after the first additional Puck (first additional Puck is free), but thereafter only asking an additional £12 per month to subscribe to 'Sky Whole Home'.
+This quite different to how Sky Q was.
+Sky has always offered dare we say the most obtuse and expensive means of watching Sky TV on TVs throughout your home, and Sky Stream is somewhat different, with Sky insisting additional boxes (in this case additional Sky Stream Pucks) be added, each with a setup cost of £39.95 for each Puck you add after the first additional Puck (first additional Puck is free), but thereafter only asking an additional £12 per month to subscribe to 'Sky Whole Home'.
 There is no additional monthly rental fee for each Puck added, which is something at least.
-Here's how that looks:

 You can have up to five additional Pucks (though that'd be a pretty crazy household), but the Pucks remain Sky property, and the moment you cease your subscription you'll be expected to ship them back to Sky or face a penalty.